kk-engineer/kk-engineer/README.md

 ### Hi there 👋

 - 🔭 I have more than a decade of experience in software products design and development.
-- 🌱 I’m currently learning Django Rest Framework and React JS.
-- 👯 I’m looking to collaborate on building the future technologies, such as, Web3.
-- 🤔 I’m looking for help with React.
 - 💬 Ask me about - "Technology, Philosophy, and Life !"
 - 📫 How to reach me: kk.engineer@gmail.com
 - 😄 Pronouns: KK